pkuma-msft/pkuma-msft.github.io/azure-test-plans/best-practices.md

 **Number of Query based suites (QBS): ~5**

 ##### Test Cases/Test Points
 We recommend anywhere between 200-300 test points to show up per test suite.
-Now depending on the number of configuration you have for a test plan or test suite, the number can be adjusted accordingly for test cases.
+Now depending on the number of configurations you have for a test plan or test suite, the number can be adjusted accordingly for test cases.
 For e.g. if I have 150 test cases that need to be executed across two configurations; I'd end up with 300 test points.